 1. Ensuring Financial Security for Your Child

-The primary goal of an estate plan is to ensure the financial security of your loved ones.
-By establishing a well-thought-out estate plan, you can designate how your assets will be managed and distributed.
+Any estate planning should focus on ensuring you’re financially secure for your child in the event of your incapacitation or death.
 This becomes especially important with a new baby; whether you hired one of the thousands of women who apply to be surrogates each year, had a baby via childbirth, or adopted a baby, you need to have your legal processes lined up.
-You want to make sure they are financially protected and have access to resources for their upbringing, education, and other needs.
+You want them protected financially and to have the necessary resources for their upbringing, including secure inheritance, all education funds, and all need to be covered from the most basic such as health, extracurricular activities, and future endeavors, which may include pursuing a career or buying a house.

 2. Appointing a Guardian